Did you know chickens can purr? Neither did I, until one day one of our chickens did just that.

-Today was laying down some compost and top soil and mulching it in readiness for planting.
+Yesterday I was laying down some compost and top soil and mulching it in readiness for spring planting.
 I started at one end of the raised beds, mixing in and smoothing out the soil.
-They followed, moving the soil around, giving it an extra mix (and the fact that they found the odd bug whilst helping me – well a win win situation I think).
+They followed, moving the soil around, giving it an extra mix.
+(And the fact that they found the odd grub whilst helping me – well a win win situation I think).

 Once the raised beds were mixed and sorted and I was weeding around the beds, they decided the soil was good enough to also have a bath in.
-Our grey chicken, Gertrude, in particular was enjoying herself immensely.
 Mulching, eating and then a little dust bath, move on, repeat.
-Then she found what I guess must have been a particular good spot.
+Then one found what I guess must have been a particular good spot.
 She settled in and gave herself a good dusting whilst I continued to weed around her.
-That’s when I heard her purr.
+That’s when I discovered chickens can purr.

-At first, I couldn’t figure out what the noise was as it sounded very similar to a cats purr, or who was making it, and each time I looked up she stopped.
-However, by surreptitiously raising my eyes without lifting my head I realised that she was so happily content that Gertie was actually purring.
+At first, I couldn’t figure out what the noise was as it sounded very similar to a cats purr.
+Or who was making it, as each time I looked up she stopped.
+However, by surreptitiously raising my eyes without lifting my head I realised that she was so happily content that she was actually purring.
 And that just made my day.

 Once the dust bath was done she decided it was time to get back to work.
-I have determined that the Gertie is either the smartest one, or the laziest.
-She worked out that as I dig up weeds, I also dig up great bugs.
-She took to following me and checking out my weeding work, happily snarfing up bugs as she found them with very little work on her behalf.
+Now chickens are both smart, and lazy.
+They easily work out that as I dig up weeds, I also dig up great bugs.
+I end up with the chickens following me and checking out my weeding work.
+They happily snarf up bugs as they are found, with very little work required.
 Easy, peasy.

-As I moved down an area of weeds she started getting closer and closer, until finally she was side by side with me.
-Me digging and her straight in there to collect the fruits of my labour.
+As I moved down an area of weeds they start getting closer and closer, until finally they are side by side with me.
+Me digging and the chickens straight in there to collect the fruits of my labour.
 Definitely smart.